sebartyr/http-logs-drain/README.md

 ### Deploy on your Clever Cloud app
 - Create a PHP app using Git (not SFTP)
 - Create an PostgreSQL or MysQL addon if needed (SQL mode)
-    - The table structure is provided in the repository for MySQL (PostgreSQL is comming)
+    - The table structure is provided in the repository for MySQL and PostgreSQL
-    - Update `includes/config.php` with the right credentials
+    - Update `includes/config.php` with the right environment variables
 - Create a [FS Bucket](https://www.clever-cloud.com/doc/deploy/addon/fs-bucket/) addon if needed (CSV or LOG mode)
     - Mount the bucket where log files will be stored on the instance.
+- Configure environment variables:
+    - `CC_PHP_VERSION=8`
+    - Your own environment variables (`USERNAME`, `PASSWORD`...)
+- Configure, if you want it, a custom domain name (recommended)
 - Run `git commands`
     ```bash
     git add includes/config.php